You can make a catapult out of Lincoln Logs! Our step-by-step instructions with images will show you exactly how to do it!

 Most of the time we shoot little plastic balls and small logs.
 You can also use wadded up paper, aluminum foil balls, pom pons etc. (The balls shown are from our Playmobil sets.)

-I hope you and your kids enjoy trying out this Make Your Own Log Catapult project and that you experiment and design one of your own as well.
+I hope you and your kids enjoy trying out this Lincoln Log Catapult project and that you experiment and design one of your own as well.
 This is a fun activity that is packed with learning opportunities.

 You can expand the learning a bit by reading about the history of Lincoln Logs in this article.
 Very interesting.